 Finally, the debt ceiling is the maximum amount of dUSD that a single form of collateral can generate to guarantee that the collateral portfolio is sufficiently diverse.

 The OCX token powers the decentralized exchange.
 OCX tokens allow users to participate in the governance of OccamX.
-Participation enables users to vote on DEX system parameters, project lists, and upcoming DEX enhancement proposals.
+Participation lets users vote on DEX system parameters, project lists, and upcoming DEX enhancement proposals.
 The OCX token also plays a crucial role in providing liquidity.
 OccamX uses some well-known concepts, such as AMM algorithms, for market-making; however, it uses unique technological solutions.

 One of these technological solutions is the multi-asset pool concept called “Metapools,” which allows trading one asset with a subset of all other assets in the so-called Metapool.
 These Metapools will also enable the provision of unilateral liquidity.
 With Metapools, the exchange will offer liquidity providers to retain the desired risk profile and traders with a much more powerful and efficient trading mechanism.
-Metapools essentially solve the underutilization of collateral and the need for over-collateralization in untrusted lending protocols.
+Metapools solve the underutilization of collateral and the need for over-collateralization in untrusted lending protocols.
 It also solves excessive market risk for liquidity providers (LPs) in decentralized exchange protocols based on automated market makers (AMMs).

-The OccamX team has also innovated further to provide traders with even more capabilities.
+The OccamX team has also innovated to provide traders with even more capabilities.
 One such innovation is index pools that provide index tokens in exchange for liquidity of all assets represented and backed by the index token.
-The key idea behind OccamX Index Pools is to use inactive liquidity tokens that are “pegged” to the value of the underlying liquidity held in the liquidity pools.
+The key idea behind OccamX Index Pools is to use inactive liquidity tokens that are “pegged” to the value of the underlying liquidity in the liquidity pools.

 OccamX is essentially the merger of these and many other DeFi mechanisms that form a single decentralized meta-trading platform.
 As such, OccamX will take DeFi capital efficiency to a new level.
 Each Lovelace or Satoshi of liquidity supplied will earn double for the market maker.

 ErgoDEX is a decentralized exchange based on the revolutionary UTXO-based Ergo (and soon Cardano) blockchain.
 It uses a protocol designed to be a fast and secure financial contract platform with radically new DeFi functionality and a proof-of-work protocol that can interface with the Cardano blockchain.
-This cross-chain capability will add oracle groups to the Cardano blockchain and ErgoDEX, as well as an order book that will allow anyone to trade tokens on both chains.
+This cross-chain capability will add Oracle groups to the Cardano blockchain and ErgoDEX and an order book allowing anyone to trade tokens on both chains.

 Ergo is a proof-of-work (PoW) blockchain founded in 2019 by some of Charles Hoskinson’s favorite programmers, who also worked on smartcontract.com (now known as Chainlink).
-The platform uses Turing complete Smart Contracts, with sophisticated capabilities including zero-knowledge proofs, ring signatures, oracles, and customizable block size.
+The platform uses Turing complete Smart Contracts, with sophisticated capabilities including zero-knowledge proofs, ring signatures, oracles, and customizable block sizes.

 ERGO partnered in 2020 with EMURGO to explore stablecoin R&D and the provision of DeFi applications.
-They are leveraging each other’s respective expertise in Cardano technical frameworks and UTXO-based Smart Contracts.
+They are leveraging each other’s expertise in Cardano technical frameworks and UTXO-based Smart Contracts.

 Minswap is a decentralized multi-group exchange on Cardano.
 It exchanges tokens with minimal cost, minimal time, and maximum convenience.
 Their goal is to offer the Cardano blockchain an innovative decentralized multi-asset group exchange.
 Minswap aspires to be the market’s finest liquidity provider by combining the best asset pool concepts across the DEX ecosystem into a single protocol.
-Both traders and liquidity providers will profit from combining stable pools, diversified asset pools, and complete liquidity.
+Traders and liquidity providers will profit from combining stable pools, diversified asset pools, and complete liquidity.

 Minswap offers a different approach.
 For example, see the features highlighted in their Whitepaper, such as:

-Multi-function liquidity pools.
+- Multi-function liquidity pools.

-Functioning as a blockchain price oracle or automatic babel rate redemption.
+- Functioning as a blockchain price oracle or automatic babel rate redemption.

 In an AMM exchange, individual market makers, now called liquidity providers (LPs), pool their funds to become a single sizeable automated market maker.
 Traders can exchange tokens in these liquidity pools based on a deterministic algorithm.
-Although convenient and suitable for blockchain smart contracts, AMM presents its classes of problems: non-permanent loss, low capital efficiency, and early execution.
+Although convenient and suitable for blockchain smart contracts, AMM presents its problems: non-permanent loss, low capital efficiency, and early execution.
 These problems are being addressed in different ways by Ethereum blockchain projects, with different tradeoffs.
 However, no such DEX is being developed in the Cardano ecosystem, alone in an optimized AMM.

-They believe that adapting to changes in the fast-moving world of cryptocurrencies is essential.
+They believe adapting to changes in the fast-moving world of cryptocurrencies is essential.
 That is why ADAX has accelerated its development to coincide with the launch of the new Cardano functionality.
-Now that Cardano Smart Contracts are live in the mainnet, ADAX will facilitate token exchanges, participate, ensure market liquidity, and enable users to make full use of the network’s capabilities.
+Now that Cardano Smart Contracts are live in the mainnet, ADAX will facilitate token exchanges, participate, ensure market liquidity, and enable users to fully use the network’s capabilities.
 Their unique protocol is beautiful and fast, providing a decentralized pricing mechanism that smoothes the depth of the order book.
 ADAX has a team with a track record of success in several crypto companies.
 By bringing a wealth of experience, expertise, and industry best practices, ADAX will benefit users within the Cardano network.